Coral-Ann/CV/README.md

 -------

 **Art**
-I spend some of my spare time working on artwork, usually either digital or with watercolours.
-You can have a look at some samples of my work [here](https://www.coralbakerart.com).
+Whilst I no longer work as a Freelance Artist, I continue to love and enjoy designing in my spare time.
+My preferred mediums are usually digital or with watercolours.
+You can have a look at some samples of my work [here](https://www.coralbakerart.com), I'm replacing this with my own website soon.

+**Kayaking**
+Growing up on the Isle of Man meant I had constant watersporting oppurtunities, my choice always being kayaking.
+When able I always jump at the chance to spend time out on the water, having recently spent time in the lake district doing just that.

 **Gaming**
-I love a range of games, here's some of my all-time favourites:
+I love a range of games for their masterful story-telling and fun mechanics, and for me is a great team activity that involves constant puzzles and quick-thinking.
+Here's some of my all-time favourites:
 - Baldur's Gate
 - Bioshock
 - Portal
 - Final Fantasy XIV
 - Warcraft
-- Undertale